 This is a PDF of ‘The Future of the Eurozone’ eceonomic discussion document I authored, commissioned by Matt Carthy MEP and launched in Dublin today.
 We were joined by Italian author Thomas Fazi and NERI’s Tom Healy.

 Below is an account of the visit by an international parliamentary delegation of 33 elected representatives and a number of their advisors to Catalonia, hosted by DiploCat, during the Catalan referendum.
 While the delegation programme lasted for several days, this account covers only Sunday October 1, polling day.
-I participated in the visit on behalf of Sinn Féin MEP Matt Carthy, who was unable to attend, and was joined by several Sinn Féin colleagues.
 This is not a political analysis of the Catalan referendum but my personal account of what we witnessed.

 I left my hotel at 7am on Sunday morning to meet up with the international parliamentary group and our DiploCat hosts.
 It was still completely dark and pouring rain but I knew thousands of people would have been gathered outside polling stations since 5am to defend them from police attempts to shut them down, which had been rumoured the day before to be scheduled to begin at 5am or 6am.